ronin-rb/ronin-vulns/README.md

 ronin-vulns is a Ruby library for blind vulnerability testing.
-It currently supports testing for Local File Inclusion (LFI), Remote File Inclusion (RFI), SQL injection (SQLi), reflective Cross Site Scripting (XSS), and Server Side Template Injection (SSTI), and Open Redirects.
+It currently supports testing for Local File Inclusion (LFI), Remote File Inclusion (RFI), SQL injection (SQLi), reflective Cross Site Scripting (XSS), Server Side Template Injection (SSTI), and Open Redirects.

 ronin-vulns is part of the [ronin-rb] project, a [Ruby] toolkit for security